kurmasz-assignments/cis343-term-paper-v1/README.md

 Send me an email (1) specifying the language you want to investigate, and (2) affirming that you have not done any work in this language before.
 Be sure that I respond before you start writing.
-Please email me by **Thursday, 10 November**.
+Please email me by **Thursday, 16 March**.
 Only two people can choose any given language, so have a backup or two in mind.

 ## Required Sections